ChrisQlasty/ISSoDL18/README.md

 <img src="logo.png"><br />

-Some materials from the minicourse I presented at ISSoDL'18 in Gdansk.<br />
+Some materials from the minicourse I presented at ISSoDL in Gdansk, 2-6 July 2018.<br />
 Minicourse concerned the introduction to Recurrent Neural Networks in prediction and classification utilizing TensorFlow.<br />
 [Materials](https://drive.google.com/file/d/1WX7YD2bgbddNb_WyKVKYLWg-RqUDTeBt/view?usp=sharing) and [presentation](https://drive.google.com/file/d/1GTLqeoUACym4eCsYxxxWadMd4gi3HTbW/view?usp=sharing) are also available at [the page of the Summer School](http://dl-lab.eu/schedule/).
 <br />